RAFTA-AIRBORNE/AEMpyX_public/README.md

  	Documentation for the toolbox, python (including the most important extensions, numpy,
 	scipy, and matplotlib), and other tools.

-This version will run under Python 3.8+ (3.9 being the current development platform).
-Moving to 3.10/11 is not yet encouraged because they are still missing some important packages.
+This version will run under Python 3.9+.
+However, moving to 3.10/11 is not yet encouraged because they are still missing some important (though not essential) packages.
 To install the python environment in any Linux environment (e.g. Ubuntu, SuSE), you need to do the following:

 (1) Download the latest Anaconda or Miniconda version (https://docs.conda.io/projects/conda/en/latest/user-guide/install/download.html), and install by running the downloaded bash script with:

 _bash Miniconda3-latest-Linux-x86_64.sh_

 For windows just execute the downloaded executable, _Miniconda3-latest-Windows-x86_64.exe_.
-In order to make updates secure and avoid inconsistencies, copy .condarc from AEMpyX/environment to your home directory.
+In order to make updates secure and avoid inconsistencies, copy _.condarc_ from AEMpyX/environment to your home directory.
 As the Miniconda installer is not updated very frequently, it is useful  to run the following within Anaconda:

 _conda update conda_